budioct/projectmini-phonebook-api/README.md

 To make requests with Postman
 - To make requests with Postman, visit here: https://documenter.getpostman.com/view/7284698/2sA3kdBxyP
 - on directory docs/ MSIG Test Candidate.postman_collection.json

+## Database Initialization

+When building and running the application, the database is automatically populated with dummy data using the Faker library.
+This includes creating initial users and products to help you get started quickly.

+### Admin User
+- **Username**: budioct
+- **Password**: rahasia

+### Dummy Data
+In addition to the initial contacts & addresses, the Faker library generates a variety of dummy data, including:

+- **Contacts**: Additional users with randomly generated first_name, last_name, email, phone and other details.
+- **Addresses**: Additional contacts with randomly generated street, city, province, country, postal_code and other details.

+This dummy data provides a rich dataset for testing and development purposes.